coleygroup/rogi-xd/README.md

 ### Cross-validation and coarse-graining results

-Use the same script as before with the addition of the `--cv` and `--cg` flags, like so: `pcmr rogi --cv --cg`
+Use the same entrypoint as before with the addition of the `--cv` and `--cg` flags, like so: `pcmr rogi --cv --cg`

 _Note_: The scripts rely datasets from both TDC [[1],[2]].
 The script will first search for the corresponding dataset in the `$PCMR_CACHE` directory (where `PCMR_CACHE` is an environment variable) and if it doesn't find them, will then download them to that directory.
 If this environment variable is not set, the scripts will use `$HOME/.cache/pcmr` instead.